wdelva/MABC/README.md

 computer architectures, and a compilable binary is also available should you need it.

-MaC.weighted.R -- The core function to run MABC.
+MABC.R -- The core function to run MABC.

-MaC.R -- An alternative function, probably not formally Bayesian.
-OK to find parameter combinations that produce model output that looks like the target features.
-Not OK if the goal is to estimate a Posterior distribution in a strict Bayesian sense.

-mice.fit.R, mice.impute.norm.fit.R, sampler.fit.R, sampler.univ.fit.R -- Helper
-functions used by the above two functions.
+mice.parallel, model.mpi.run.R, model.parallelrun.R -- Helper functions used by
+the above two functions.

 ## SYSTEM AND SOFTWARE REQUIREMENTS